What are AI agents? Artificial Intelligence agents Capabilities

 The design and deployment of MAS require considerations of coordination, communication, and negotiation among agents, making them complex to develop but incredibly powerful in operation.
 They are widely used in simulations, gaming, and real-time decision-making systems in various industries.

-For further reading on the applications and technology behind Multi-Agent Systems, Stanford University offers a comprehensive overview (Explore Stanford's insights on MAS).
+For further reading on the applications and technology behind Multi-Agent Systems, Stanford University offers a comprehensive overview.
 This resource provides insights into the development and future potential of MAS in solving real-world problems.

 Multi-Agent Systems Diagram